Abiodun (Oyo ruler): Descendants and legacy

 Abiodun's reign is generally remembered as a time of peace and prosperity for the Oyo, though Nigerian playwright Femi Òsófisan portrays him as a despot in his play The Chattering and the Song (1973).

 His son Alaafin Atiba was the founder of the ruling dynasty in the present Oyo.
 His grandson Cândido da Fonseca Galvão, under the title of Dom Oba II, was an important South American abolitionist during Pedro II of Brazil's rule.
-His other descendants include the 19th-century warrior Oluyole, the historian Samuel Johnson, his brother physician Obadiah Johnson, Samuel Ajayi Crowther, the first African bishop of the CMS, prominent colonial politician Bode Thomas, pioneering jurist Modupe Omo-Eboh, as well as Nigerian founding father Herbert Macaulay and Lagos’ philanthropist and religious figure Mohammed Shitta Bey.
+His other descendants include the 19th-century warrior Oluyole, the historian Samuel Johnson, his brother physician Obadiah Johnson, Samuel Ajayi Crowther, the first African bishop of the CMS, prominent colonial politician Bode Thomas, pioneering jurist Modupe Omo-Eboh, as well as Nigerian founding father Herbert Macaulay and Lagos’ philanthropist and first Seriki Musulumi Mohammed Shitta Bey.
 An important contemporary descendant was Dr. Ameyo Adadevoh.
 Another one, his great-great-grandson Lamidi Adeyemi III, was the Alaafin from 1972 until his death in 2022.